fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 ```

 ### While Statement
 While statement is used for execute one code block repeatedly if the condition is true.
 It is useful if the looping time is unknown.
+One statement can have one tag to identify.
 Grammar:
 ```
-while [condition] {
+[opt][tag]:[/opt]while [condition] {
     [statement]
     ...
 }